embecosm/dcEmb/README.md

 The codebase is briefly undergoing a substantial set of changes.
 These instructions may be out of date

+## Python
+A recent version update has added a Python integration to dcEmb.
+This feature is currently experimental.

 # Changelog
 A log of changes made to the code can be found in markdown format in the NEWS